hotellogical05/ttypr/README.md

 Current typing options: **ASCII** and **Words**

-**Note: you need to have a ~/.config/ttypr/words.txt file, with words separted by spaces for the Words typing option.
-If you don't, and try to switch modes - application will panic.**
+**For the Words typing option you need to have a ~/.config/ttypr/words.txt file, with words separted by spaces.**

 Based on [Ratatui][Repo]